Daveiano/weewx-wdc-interceptor-docker/readme.md

 Sync the generated HTML reports to a S3 bucket for web hosting.
 This needs the [aws cli](LINK) installed and configured.
 The volume path for a named volume should normally be something like `/var/lib/docker/volumes/weewx-html/_data`.
-Optionally you can add a third parameter with the Cloudfront Distribution ID to trigger an Invalidation.
+Optionally you can add a third parameter with the Cloudfront Distribution ID to trigger an Invalidation for index.html.
+See invalidate-hourly.sh and invalidate-12hourly.sh for more invalidations.

 For more information about AWS S3 static website hosting, see here https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html#root-domain-walkthrough-create-buckets